charleslavon/ft-allowance-agent/README.md

 ## Demo Flow (3 minutes)
 1. **Introduction (1 minute, 15 seconds)**
-We need to make it clear that we intend our submission for 4 prize tracks: Defi, Proximity Labs for our use of near-intents and cross-chain trading, Bitte for our use of chain abstraction,  and (this is post-minuimum demo) Absurd - push the boundries with creative, outlandish AI experiments (send a fraction of your swap % to a friend via phone number or to a 5013c Experimental Arts Organization for a tax deductable donation for US Citizens)
+We need to make it clear that we intend our submission for 4 prize tracks: Defi, Proximity Labs for our use of near-intents and cross-chain trading, and Bitte for our use of chain abstraction.

   The protagonist:
     An informercial style video opens in black and white with a dishelved person struggling to carry small plush pillows showing Bitcoin, Ethereum, and Near logos, they claim: "I couldn't buy the dip because I had no leverage, everything dipped, my portfolio tanked.
 How can I help my bags stay pumped??"

   Narrator:
     There's an AI for that - Simply tell Divvy Bot "whenever my portfolio pumps at least 18%, swap 6% into USDT".
-Divvy Bot will consider the current USD value of all the chain signature support tokens in your wallet as a minimum threshold, and when the market pumps your value to grow by at least 18%, Divvy Bot uses a limited access key to call a contract deployed onto your account that allows it to autonomously and securely act on your behalf to swap a randomized combination of just enough tokens into your preferred stablecoin to realize 6% growth.
+Divvy Bot will consider the current USD value of all the chain signature support tokens in your wallet as a minimum threshold, and when the market pumps your value to grow by at least 18%, Divvy Bot will select a randomized combination of just enough tokens into your preferred stablecoin to realize 6% growth and prompt you to approve the deposit/swap/withdraw transactions to realize your gains.

   The protagonist:
     Now in a color video, perhaps with a beautiful background, the person confidently hold much larger plush pillows showing Bitcoin, Ethereum, and Near logos as they claim " I'll never be broke again.
 I'll always be able to buy the dip."